 Chapter 1, Verses 43 and 44

-When the value system is destroyed, we will be creating hell for ourselves as the entire society is in chaos with no clarity on traditions and no self-control, leading to sorrow.
+When the value system is destroyed, we will create hell for ourselves as the entire society is in chaos with no clarity on traditions, and no self-control, leading to sorrow.

 Chapter 1, Verse 45